AKKM2243/mobieWeb/README.md

 ## Installation step

-Certainly, here's an updated version considering the directory of the project file:

 Install XAMPP on your system.
 Navigate to your project directory using the terminal.
 Run the command "php artisan serve" to start the PHP development server.